 Do you experience liver pain after drinking?
-Make sure to watch my video today, it could be alcoholic fatty liver disease, and this could be a very important issue for you to address.
+Watch my video today, it could be alcoholic fatty liver disease, and this could be a very important issue for you to address.

 Head’s up, I am not a doctor, and this should not be taken as medical advice.

 I know for sure that excessive drinking and your liver do not mix.
 However, try not to get hung up on ‘how much is too much’.
 Drinking diluted poison is never a great idea, no matter how small the measure.

 How does drinking impact your liver?

 We are frequently informed that excessive drinking harms us, but do you understand why?
 Have you ever pondered exactly how drinking impairs your liver when drinking that ‘cheeky’ glass of Pinot Grigio?

 Your liver is a durable body organ and can typically deal with drinking a modest quantity of alcohol.
 Having said that, the liver has its limits and can only cope with just so much abuse.